Transport in Senegal: Ports and harbours

 Dakar has one of the largest deep-water seaports along the West African coast.
 Its deep-draft structure and 640 ft access channel allows round-the-clock access to the port.
 Its current infrastructure includes tanker vessel loading and unloading terminals, a container terminal with a storage capacity of 3000 20-foot-equivalent units, a cereals and fishing port, a dedicated phosphate terminal and a privately run ship repair facility.
 The port's location at the extreme western point of Africa, at the crossroad of the major sea-lanes linking Europe to South America, makes it a natural port of call for shipping companies.
 Total freight traffic averages 10 million metric tons.

 Airports

-There were an estimated 20 airports in 1999.
+Per the CIA World Factbook, Senegal has 20 airports as of 2025.
 Blaise Diagne International Airport in Diass became the hub of the sub-region.
 Dakar is linked to numerous African cities by air, and daily flights go to Europe.
 Delta Air Lines flies daily to/from Atlanta/Dakar/Johannesburg.
-South African Airways flies daily to New York and Washington, D.C. from Johannesburg via Dakar.
-The old Léopold Sédar Senghor International Airport in Dakar is now only exists as a cargo hub.
+South African Airways flies daily to New York City and Washington, D.C. from Johannesburg via Dakar.
+The Léopold Sédar Senghor International Airport in Dakar is now a cargo hub.